MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationClassAssignmentSetting.md

 # Update-MgEducationClassAssignmentSetting

 ## SYNOPSIS
-Update the navigation property assignmentSettings in education
+Update the properties of an educationAssignmentSettings object.
+Only Teachers can update these settings.

 ## SYNTAX